 By Tracy Sweely

 I hold the unique and curious position of being a Working Share Farm Manager at our ¼ acre pilot study CSA farm, HeartEye Village CSA, handily operating in the challenging climatic conditions of the Colorado Front Range.
 We try to be creative in modeling the sweet spot of financial sustainability.
 I trade my CSA share for 72 hours of farm manager labor, but this does often increase depending upon the skill level of the farm intern and the availability of working share labor.
 Our internship program is, shall we say, an advanced-level “immersion” program.
 In addition, we literally could not operate the farm without additional working shareholder labor.
 So we piece our labor picture together and we keep really excellent labor records.
 I recently looked over these records and thought I’d share some important figures so that you prospective, small-acreage farmers can get an idea about how much time it takes to conduct annual operations of an established micro-farm.
-These figures would not be applicable to a start-up, where labor would likely be far greater.
+These figures would not be applicable to an initial start-up year, where labor would likely be far greater.

 In our 5 years of operation annual labor averages 1632 person-hours for the 7-month main season, from March through September, and 128 person-hours for our 3-month winter season from October through December.
 Despite the changing nature of the tasks throughout the season, this averages about 233 person-hours per month during the main season and 43 person-hours per month during the winter.